cascade256/Quark/README.md

 ## Building

-Quark uses CMake as it's build system.
+Quark uses CMake as its build system.
 To build, simply run CMake to configure and run make or Visual Studio.

 ## Resources used